akka/akka-grpc/RELEASING.md

 If you want to test an improvement that is not yet released, you can use a snapshot version.
 We publish snapshot versions for every commit to the `main` branch.
-Snapshot builds are available at https://repo.akka.io/snapshots.
+Snapshot builds are available at https://repo.akka.io/TOKEN/secure/snapshots (replace TOKEN with a token generated at https://account.akka.io/token).

 ## How to release